ansible/molecule/CONTRIBUTING.rst

 Move to Red Hat
 ===============

-During the end of October 2018 the Molecule was moved to its new home under Ansible by Red Hat.
+During the end of October 2018 the Molecule Project was moved to its new home under Ansible by Red Hat.

 Update Git repo location
 ------------------------